Iconica-Development/training_firebase_basics/_slides/4 Cloud Firestore/01-intro.md

 ---
 ### Limitations
-- Range filters on multple fields
+- Range filters on multiple fields
 - Logical OR queries
 - Not equal queries (can be achieved by using greater than and less than together)

 ---
 ### Converters
-Firestore referecens manipulate a ```Map<String, dynamic>``` by default.
+Firestore referecenes manipulate a ```Map<String, dynamic>``` by default.
 For this reason we lose type safety Using a converter we can convert the Map to a specific type and get type safety back

 <img src="../images/cfs-converters-1.png" height=200>
 <img src="../images/cfs-converters-2.png" width=600>

-This manipulates the behaviour of the query talkes about.
+This manipulates the behaviour of the query talked about.

 <img src="../images/cfs-converters-3.png" height=100>